Professor Simon James, MA. PhD. (Cantab.)

 In 2012, OUP published my second monograph Maps of Utopia: H. G. Wells, Modernity and the End of Culture, the first full-length study of H. G. Wells's aesthetics.
 I have also edited four H. G. Wells novels for Penguin.
 Until the 2016 issue, I am the editor of The Wellsian, the scholarly journal of the H. G. Wells Society.
 I have published with Nicholas Saul a collection of essays on literature and Darwin, The Evolution of Literature.

-I have also recently completed articles on Victorian best-selling authors Marie Corelli and George du Maurier.
-I am presently editing Wells's The First Men in the Moon and Evelyn Waugh's Decline and Fall for Oxford University Press.
-Current research also includes a monograph on the male bond in fin-de-siècle literature, and an interdisciplinary project on time, memory and consciousness in Dickens.
+I have also completed articles on Victorian best-selling authors Marie Corelli and George du Maurier.
+I have recently edited Wells's The First Men in the Moon for World's Classics and Evelyn Waugh's Decline and Fall for Oxford University Press's Collected Works of Evelyn Waugh.
+Current research also includes a monograph on the male bond in fin-de-siècle literature, an interdisciplinary project on time, memory and consciousness in Dickens, and an online edition of the states of The Time Machine.

 I am happy to supervise work on Victorian, Edwardian and contemporary fiction, on psychoanalysis, the fantastic and the Gothic, on masculinity and narrative theory.
 I will be on research leave 2017-18.